 So many times I see people over complicating their body transformation projects because they think they have to get many things into place before they can start.
-So they research, read, absorb information, hesitate, get frustrated, get overwhelmed, feel inadequate, worry and so on without ever concluding much.
+So they research the latest weight loss program, read, absorb information, hesitate, get frustrated, get overwhelmed, feel inadequate, worry and so on without ever concluding much.

 The truth is the best place to start a weight loss program is exactly wherever you are at when the idea strikes, whenever you feel inspired to create those changes in your body composition.
 Having a burning desire to succeed is what’s going to keep you going over time and gracefully soar over obstacles on your way towards your goals.